Milk float

 A milk float is a vehicle specifically designed for the delivery of fresh milk.
-Today, milk floats are usually battery electric vehicles (BEV), but they were formerly horse-drawn floats.
+Today, milk floats are usually battery electric vehicles, but they were formerly horse-drawn floats.
 They were once common in many European countries, particularly the United Kingdom, and were operated by local dairies.
 However, in recent years, as the number of supermarkets, small independent grocers and petrol stations, and convenience stores stocking fresh milk has increased, many people have switched from regular home delivery to obtaining fresh milk from these other sources.

 Characteristics

 Because of the relatively small power output from its electric motor, a milk float travels fairly slowly, usually around 10 to 16 mph although some have been modified to attain speeds of up to 80 mph.
 Operators often exit their vehicle before they have completely stopped to speed up deliveries; milk floats generally have sliding doors that can be left open when moving, or may have no doors at all.
-Electric milk floats come in three wheel and four wheel versions, the latter normally larger.
+Electric milk floats come in three-wheel and four-wheel versions, the latter normally larger.
 They are very quiet, suiting operations in residential areas during the early hours of the morning or during the night.

 Most electric milk floats do not have seat belts, and the law in the United Kingdom only requires wearing seat belts where these are fitted in the vehicle.
-While there was previously an exemption in the law meaning those making local deliveries were not required to wear a seat belt, which would in theory have included drivers and passengers in milk floats with seat belts fitted, the law was changed in 2005 to deliveries less than 50 m apart.
+While there was previously an exemption in the law meaning those making local deliveries were not required to wear seat belts, which would in theory have included drivers and passengers in milk floats with seat belts fitted, the law was changed in 2005 to deliveries less than 50 m apart.